 Why Moving to Squarespace Won’t Hurt Your SEO (Especially in the Age of AI)

-If you’re in the luxury home industry—that is, you’re a designer, builder, architect, or real estate pro—chances are you’ve heard this concern among your colleagues:
+If you’re in the luxury home industry (read: you’re a designer, builder, architect, or real estate pro), chances are you’ve heard this concern floating around at some point:

 “If I leave WordPress, will I lose my Google ranking?”

-For years, WordPress was positioned as the “serious” platform for SEO, while other platforms were seen as less robust.
+For years, WordPress was positioned as the “serious” platform for SEO.
+Everything else was seen as a compromise.
 But search has evolved.
 Rapidly.
-And with the rise of AI-driven search results and smarter algorithms, the rules of SEO are shifting in ways that actually benefit design-forward, strategically built websites - including those on Squarespace.
+And with the rise of AI-driven search results, semantic indexing, and increasingly intelligent algorithms, the rules of SEO are shifting in ways that actually reward clarity, structure, and strategic content - not just technical complexity.

 truth no. 01